casics/dassie/README.md

 The basic operation is simple: cd into the `locterms` subdirectory, start the database process using `locterms-server start`, and then connect to the database to perform queries and obtain data.
 The operation of `locterms-server` is described in the next section below.

-The `locterms` command line interface (in the `bin` subdirectory) can perform three operations: print descriptive information about one or more LCSH terms, trace the "is-a" hierarchy upward from a given LCSH term until it reaches terms that have no hypernyms, and print some summary statistics about the database.
+The `locterms` command line interface (in the `bin` subdirectory) can perform four operations: print descriptive information about one or more LCSH terms, trace the "is-a" hierarchy upward from a given LCSH term until it reaches terms that have no hypernyms, search for terms whose labels or notes contain a given string or regular exprssion, and print some summary statistics about the database.
 The following is an example of doing the first operation; this shows the output of using `locterms` to describe the term `sh85118400`:

 ```csh
 # cd bin